-EFFECTIVE LEARNING STRATEGIES - THE SCIENCE OF LEARNING IN PRACTICE
+EFFECTIVE LEARNING STRATEGIES: THE SCIENCE OF LEARNING IN PRACTICE

-Implementing The Science of Learning Research In Classrooms
+Implementing Science of Learning Research in Classrooms

 Introduction: Learning Strategies

-Enter the “Science of Learning: Research Meets Practice.”
-The goal of the project is to get the science of learning into the hands of teaching professionals as well as to parents, school leaders, and students.
+Enter our project “Science of Learning: Research Meets Practice.”
+The goal of the project was to get the science of learning into the hands of teaching professionals as well as parents, school leaders, and students.
+The Learning Agency and its partners brought teachers and researchers together as a first step toward a tighter and more productive relationship between education research and education practice.

 What Is The Science Of Learning?

-As researchers consolidated this knowledge in the 1980s and 90s, there was a growing interest in applying this knowledge to classroom settings.
-Especially since the mid-2000s, collaborations between teachers and researchers have validated many of the central ideas first explored in the 1970s and early 80s.
+As researchers consolidated this knowledge in the 1980s and 1990s, there was a growing interest in applying this knowledge to classroom settings.
+Especially since the mid-2000s, collaborations between teachers and researchers have validated many of the central ideas first explored in the 1970s and early 1980s.
 These collaborations have also often led to fruitful teaching innovations and learning strategies.

 The Goal Of The Project: Testing Effective Learning Strategies For Students